coveo/plasma/packages/website/docs/Button.md

 If your use case doesn't match the guidelines above, consider using one of the following components instead:

--   [Link](#/foundations/Links) when you need to redirect a user to another section or website
+-   [Link](#/foundations/Links) to redirect users to another section or website.
--   [Actionable items](#/form/ActionableItem) when you want to regroup several less important action together.
+-   [Actionable items](#/form/ActionableItem) to group several less important action together.